-Ana Tagvoryan has over a decade of experience defending bet-the-company consumer class action claims in and out of the courtroom across the nation.
-Her corporate litigation practice concentrates on consumer fraud, data privacy, online and telephone marketing, and regulatory and statutory compliance issues.
-Ms. Tagvoryan is the Chair of the consumer privacy and communications class action group, which handles privacy-related class actions involving autodialing, telemarketing, call recording, data sharing, and other consumer privacy matters.
+Ana Tagvoryan has over a decade of experience defending consumer class action claims in and out of the courtroom across the nation.
+Her complex corporate litigation practice concentrates on consumer fraud, data privacy, online and telephone marketing, false advertising, e-commerce, and regulatory and statutory compliance issues.
+Ms. Tagvoryan is also the Chair of the consumer privacy and TCPA class action defense group, which handles privacy-related class actions involving autodialing, telemarketing, call recording, data sharing, and other consumer privacy matters.
+Her team also routinely advises clients with respect to data privacy and compliance with federal and state consumer laws across various industries.
 Her clients regard her as strategic and creative; they trust her common sense approach to problem-solving and appreciate her professional dedication.

 Ms. Tagvoryan has extensive experience defending companies in a multitude of complex consumer class actions in both state and federal courts across the nation.
 Her consumer-facing class action defense work services a broad range of industries, notably:

 - Retail—online Terms and Conditions, fraud, data handling, loyalty and gift card programs, marketing, comparative pricing, and discount programs.

 - Food and Hospitality—marketing, discount and promotional programs, pricing, receipts, electronic transfer and credit card transactions, and data privacy.